Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Introduction

 \subsection{Literature Review}

-The realization of OTFS-ISAC with bistatic sensing can be categorized into two classes, which are distinguished primarily by their target parameter estimation methods: two-step ISAC, which first estimates the effective channel matrix and then extracts the parameters from the estimated effective channel, and direct parameter estimation, which directly extracts physical channel parameters from the received DD domain symbols.
+Existing approaches to bistatic OTFS-ISAC can be broadly divided into two categories according to how the target parameters are estimated: two-step ISAC, which first estimates the effective channel matrix and then recover the target parameters from it, and direct parameter estimation, which estimate the physical channel parameters directly from the received DD-domain symbols.